-The ability to see all the beauty in the world – from a sunset over the mountains to the mist of a cloud forest to the crystal blue waters of Thailand – is something we often take for granted.
-Personally, I’ve always wondered what would happen if I were lose the ability to see it.
+The ability to see all the beauty in the world – from a sunset over the mountains to the mist of the cloud forest to the crystal blue waters of Thailand – is something we often take for granted.
+Personally, I’ve always wondered what would happen if I were to lose the ability to see it.
 Would I have the fortitude to carry on?
 How would I adapt?
 I mean, I’ve never even sprained a finger!
 A few months ago, I received an email from a reader named Tyler, telling me about how he travels with his friend Dan, who is legally blind (he suffers from extremely low vision).
 I was immediately inspired by Dan’s story.
 Born sighted, he started going blind in his teens but adapted and didn’t let it stop him from traveling.

 The more Dan, Tyler, and I talked, the more I knew this story had to be shared on the blog.
-Though I recognize the irony in sharing a text based interview about traveling blind, nonetheless, here is Dan’s inspiring story – and some very wise advice for us all:
+Though I recognize the irony in sharing a text-based interview about traveling blind, nonetheless, here is Dan’s inspiring story – and some very wise advice for us all:

 Nomadic Matt: Hi Dan!
 Thanks for doing this!
 Tell us about yourself!

 Dan: I’m 31, from Nobleton, Canada.
 I started going blind when I was a toddler.
 A family friend noticed that I was sitting abnormally close to the TV, desperately trying to look at all the awesome planes in Top Gun.
 I ended up getting a prescription for absurdly thick corrective lenses like Mr. Magoo.

 When I was seven, I was kicked in the back of the head by accident by a friend of mine and ended up with a detached retina, leaving me blind in my left eye.